-How the rabies virus is transferred between animals and humans
+What is the rabies virus and how is it transferred between animals and humans?

 The rabies virus can infect any mammal.
 In North America, it occurs mainly in foxes, skunks, bats, and raccoons and can spread to domestic livestock and pets.
-In B.C.however, the only carrier of rabies is bats – no raccoons or skunks in B.C. have ever transmitted rabies.
-It is estimated that 1% of bats in the wild in B.C. carry rabies.
-In June 2004, four skunks in Stanley Park in Vancouver tested positive for the rabies virus, however it was discovered that they all carried the bat strain of rabies – likely they had all been in contact with a rabid bat.
+In B.C., however, the only carrier of rabies is bats – no raccoons or skunks in B.C. have ever transmitted rabies.
+It is estimated that 1 per cent of bats in the wild in B.C. carry rabies.
+In June 2004, four skunks in Stanley Park in Vancouver tested positive for the rabies virus; however, it was discovered that they all carried the bat strain of rabies – likely they had all been in contact with a rabid bat.

-Dogs and cats account for less than 5% of all animal rabies cases in Canada, however you should still consult your veterinarian about the rabies vaccine for your pets in case they are in contact with a bat.
+Dogs and cats account for less than 5 per cent of all animal rabies cases in Canada.
+However, you should still consult your veterinarian about the rabies vaccine for your pets in case they come into contact with a bat.

-The bat must be euthanized and sent for testing and CFIA will follow up with test results and advise you about precautions for your two and four-legged family members.
+The bat may be euthanized and sent for testing.
+As of April 1, 2014, CFIA veterinary inspectors are no longer involved in species collection activities.
+However, CFIA continues to perform and cover the cost for rabies laboratory testing involving domestic and wild animals and humans.
 This is vital as once the symptoms of rabies (flu-like including fever, headache, fatigue, progressing to GI and CNS problems) start to appear, there is no treatment and the disease is almost always fatal.
-However, wound cleansing and immunizations, done as soon as possible after suspected contact with an animal can prevent the onset of rabies in virtually 100% of exposures.
+However, wound cleansing and immunizations, done as soon as possible after suspected contact with an animal, can prevent the onset of rabies in virtually 100 per cent of exposures.

 If treatment is given promptly after being exposed to (any bare skin contact) or bitten by a bat, the illness may be prevented by taking the following actions:

-Immediately call your doctor and CFIA for advice
+Immediately call your doctor and local health authority for advice.